garthk/puppet-wp-micro/README.md

         ec2-authorize default -p 22
         ec2-authorize default -p 80

     The default Ubuntu instance lacks anything on port 80, so that second line is safe — especially as we're about to…

+### Log in and update

 * SSH in and apply updates right away.
 First, connect:

         ssh -i $REGION.pem ubuntu@$HOSTNAME

     Then, on the host:

         sudo -i
         set -o emacs # else go insane
         apt-get update
         apt-get dist-upgrade

+### Install Puppet and Git

 * Still as `root`, install [Puppet], which is like CSS but which describes server configuration rather than element rendering:

-        apt-get install puppet
+        apt-get install puppet git-core

-* Perform magic (TBA).
+### Configure your puppet

+* Still as `root`, replace your node's Puppet configuration with `git clone`:

+        cd /etc/puppet
+        rm -rf * # eek!
+        git clone git://github.com/garthk/puppet-wp-micro.git

+* Secure your clone by changing the shipped passwords and other keys:

+        curl https://api.wordpress.org/secret-key/1.1/salt/ > templates/wp-config-keys.php.erb
+        vim manifests/passwords.pp

+* Finally, apply the configuration.
+Puppet will install and build everything else:

+        puppet apply manifests/self.pp

 [EL2012]: http://www.ewanleith.com/blog/900/10-million-hits-a-day-with-wordpress-using-a-15-server
 [Install Homebrew]: https://github.com/mxcl/homebrew/wiki/installation